riccardodamiani/GameBoy-Emulator/readme.md

 # Gameboy Emulator
-Open-source Gameboy emulator written in c++.
+Open-source Gameboy emulator written in C++ for Windows.
+It uses SDL2 for graphics and SDL Mixer for audio.
+The project is still very much a work in progress and, for now, supports only DMG games.
+Windows api are only used for console stuff so it should be easily portable to other platforms.

 ## Build requirements
 SDL2, SDL audio and SDL font libraries.

-## To do
+## Not yet implemented
-- Implement support for MBC3+TIMER, MBC2, MBC4, MBC5 memory bank controllers
+- MBC3+TIMER, MBC2, MBC4, MBC5 memory bank controllers
 - Serial communication
 - Settings menu

-## Known bugs
-- Donkey kong Land graphics is all screwed up.
-- Audio issues in some games (i.e. distortion, missing channel).
-- FF Legend III: game freezes when entering battle simulator.

 ## Keyboard map
-For now the keys can't be changed.
+Keyboard map can't be customed yet.
 | GB button 	| Key 1 		| Key 2 		|
 |---------------|---------------|---------------|
 | a 			| q 			| o 			|